Why invest in a Downing EIS?

 Inheritance tax relief

-On shares owned for two years or more (so long as shares are held at death).
+On shares owned for two years or more (as long as shares are held at death).

 Up to 45% loss relief against income or capital gains.